kellySmi/terrform-test/README.md

 # Terraform examples
-Example files for Terraform for AWS.
+Exploring Terraform for AWS.

-## Configuration
+## File Explanation

-The lambda.tf file contains the configuration to create the lambda. this just returns a string.
+The lambda.tf file contains the configuration to create the lambda.
+This returns a string.

 The lambda-test directory contains the actual lambda JS code, this file is zipped and stored in an S3 bucket.